oxygenbarker/transfer-bdg/README.md

-(ii) "Do not seek evidence to disprove the hypothesis.[1]" (iii) "Are very slow to change the hypothesis even when it is obviously wrong.[1]" (iv) "If the information is too complex, adopt overly-simple hypotheses or strategies for solutions.[1]" (v) "If there is no solution, if the problem is a trick and “right“ and “wrong“ is given at random, form hypotheses about coincidental relationships they observed.
+(ii) "Do not seek evidence to disprove the hypothesis.[1]" (iii) "Are very slow to change the hypothesis even when it is obviously wrong.[1]" (iv) "If the information is too complex, adopt overly-simple hypotheses or strategies for solutions.[1]" (v) "If there is no solution, if the problem is a trick and 'right' and 'wrong' is given at random, form hypotheses about coincidental relationships they observed.
 Causality is always found.[1]"

 **25. "Ideological Immunity, or the Planck Problem [1]"** immunity built up against new ideas by confidence in the own fundamental paradigm.[1]